shram2k/SendEmailUsingNodeJs/README.md

 Step 7: Open web browser and navigate to http://localhost:1337.
 A web page will appear.
 Provide data and this should send the emails.

 >Note: As we are using sendgrid here to send the emails.
-You must have to provide credentails in www\custom_modules\SendEmailService.js file.
+You must have to provide credentials in www\custom_modules\SendEmailService.js file.
 ```sh
  // configuring sendgrid to send emails (provide your credentials here)
  	var smtpTransport = nodemailer.createTransport({